samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/images/projects/Readme.md

 let firstName = 'Samuel '      // string
 let lastName = 'Jacob'        // string
 let country = 'Nigeria'         // string
-let city = 'Akwa Ibom'           // string let age = 250                   // number, it is not my real age, do not worry about it let job                         // undefined, because a value was not assigned
+let city = 'Nigeria'           // string
+let age = 250                   // number, it is not my real age, do not worry about it let job                         // undefined, because a value was not assigned